Africa ClimAccelerator Start-Up Spotlight: Mega Gas

 “We want to grow our operations and increase our capacity within the next five years to enable us to comfortably serve about 80,000 people per month.
 We also hope to expand our operations to the rest of East Africa by growing our production capacity, hiring more qualified personnel, and digitising our services,” said Njeri.

-Mega Gas was one of 15 start-ups selected to participate in the Africa ClimAccelerator, the first pan-African accelerator focused on scaling the most promising climate-focused innovations.
-The six-month programme was delivered by partner organisations GrowthAfrica and the Carbon Trust, supported by the Climate-KIC International Foundation and funded by the German Corporation for International Cooperation GmbH (‘GIZ’) exclusively on behalf of the German Federal Ministry for Economic Cooperation and Development (‘BMZ’).
+The Africa ClimAccelerator was designed to enhance the development and deployment of innovative technology to accelerate climate-positive business solutions for a net-zero Africa.
+From January to June 2022, programme was delivered by partner organisations GrowthAfrica and the Carbon Trust, supported by the Climate-KIC International Foundation and funded by the German Corporation for International Cooperation GmbH (‘GIZ’) exclusively on behalf of the German Federal Ministry for Economic Cooperation and Development (‘BMZ’).

 An original version of this article was published here on 23 April.